-We spent our final full evening in Berlin at the city’s Bowling House for 2 games of Bowling.
-Mr Whiteman and Mr Lennard were particularly competitive, and were the high scorers in the students and staff lane.
+We spent our final full evening in Berlin at the city’s bowling house for 2 games of bowling.
+Mr Whiteman and Mr Lennard were particularly competitive and were the high scorers.

-Next, we continued to the DDR Museum, via the National Art Gallery where we stopped outside for lunch.
-This DDR Museum explained the lives of people living in the German Democratic Republic.
+Next, we continued to the DDR Museum via the National Art Gallery where we stopped outside for lunch.
+The DDR Museum explained the lives of people living in the German Democratic Republic.
 The self-guided tour of the museum was an enjoyable and informative experience, especially due to the level of interactivity in the museum.

-We arrived at Berlin Tegel International Airport, checked in and departed for London Heathrow just behind schedule at 21:00.
-We had a bumpy landing back at Heathrow’s Terminal 5 after circling above Southend-on-Sea for some time due to particularly windy conditions.
-We arrived safely back in Norwich at 02:00.
+We arrived at Berlin Tegel International Airport, checked in and departed for London Heathrow just behind schedule at 9.00 pm.
+We had a bumpy landing back at Heathrow’s Terminal 5 after circling above Southend-on-Sea for some time due to particularly windy conditions, and arrived safely back in Norwich at 2.00 am.

 The Berlin Trip 2019 was a big success and enjoyed by all.
-The trip was a once in a lifetime experience, and was the first time overseas for some of the students involved.
-The trip was not only educational and informative, but also created many memories for all involved to treasure.
+The trip was a once in a lifetime experience and was the first time overseas for some of the students involved.
+It was not only educational and informative, but also created many memories for all involved to treasure.
 A big thank you has to go to the staff on the trip, and in particular, Mr Whiteman for organising and ensuring the smooth running of the trip.

 Thorpe St Andrew School and Sixth Form, Laundry Lane, Norwich, Norfolk, NR7 0XS